History U | America’s First Civil Rights Movement

 America’s First Civil Rights Movement

-This History U course will explore the little-known movement for racial equality in free states from the nation’s founding to the Civil War and Reconstruction.
+This History U course explores the little-known movement for racial equality in free states from the nation’s founding to the Civil War and Reconstruction.

 Course Instructor: Professor Kate Masur, Northwestern University